Best Conversational AI Investing Assistants in 2026

 Short answer

 Conversational AI investing assistants are the chat-driven alternative to hands-off robo-advisors: instead of handing over your money to be managed, you ask questions and stay in control.
-General assistants like ChatGPT and Claude explain and reason but cannot see your accounts by default.
-Finance-specific ones go further (Magnifi for fund research, PortfolioPilot for portfolio analysis, Origin for planning), and portfolio-connected ones go further still.
-Walnut is an AI investing assistant you chat with on the broker you already own, grounded in your real holdings.
-There is no single best one; match the assistant to whether you want to learn, analyze, or act.
+General assistants like ChatGPT, Claude, Perplexity, Google Gemini, and Microsoft Copilot explain and reason but cannot see your accounts by default.
+Finance-specific ones go further (Magnifi for fund research, PortfolioPilot for portfolio analysis, Origin and Cleo for planning and budgeting), and portfolio-connected ones go further still.
+The strongest overall picks are Magnifi for research chat, Walnut, the AI investing app whose assistant talks to the broker you already have and places the trades you approve, grounded in your real holdings, and PortfolioPilot for connected analysis.
+Match the assistant to whether you want to learn, analyze, or act.
 Walnut is not an investment adviser.

 Robo-advisors answer a questionnaire and then quietly manage a portfolio for you.
 Conversational AI assistants flip that: you talk, you ask, and you keep the decisions.
 But “conversational AI investing assistant” covers tools doing very different jobs.
 Some only explain investing in the abstract.
 Some analyze accounts you connect.
 A few are grounded in the portfolio you actually hold.
 The most important difference between them is not which model is smartest, it is whether the assistant can see your real holdings or only discuss investing in general.
-This guide covers six of them (Magnifi, PortfolioPilot, ChatGPT, Claude, Origin, and Walnut), describes each on the same fields, and is honest about which can see your holdings and where each one, including Walnut, is the wrong fit.
+This guide covers ten of them (Magnifi, PortfolioPilot, ChatGPT, Claude, Perplexity, Google Gemini, Microsoft Copilot, Origin, Cleo, and Walnut), describes each on the same fields, and is honest about which can see your holdings and where each one, including Walnut, is the wrong fit.
+For adjacent roundups, see the best AI investing chatbots and the top AI investment assistants.

 What a conversational AI investing assistant is